• Skip to main content

 If you smoke, it’s time to snuff the habit.
 Cigarette smoke makes arthritis pain worse, as it triggers the body to release cytokines, which are key modulators of inflammation.

-Tip #2 Work Closely with Your Primary Care Physician.
+Tip #2 Work Closely with Your Primary Care Provider.

 Tip #3 Learn to Cope with Stress.